 The current forecast calls for a high of 82 degrees with an overnight low of 62 degrees.
 There will be only a 10% chance of rain on GameDay.

-Partly cloudy skies in the morning will give way to cloudy skies during the afternoon.
-High 58F.
+Partly cloudy skies during the morning hours will give way to cloudy skies and rain in the afternoon.
+High around 50F.
 Winds light and variable.
+Chance of rain 100%.

 North Carolina Details: